UK Stocks-Factors to watch on Dec. 27

-LONDON, Dec 27 (Reuters) - Britain’s FTSE 100 index is seen opening higher on Friday, with futures up 0.5 percent by 0731 GMT before the cash market open.
+LONDON, Dec 27 (Reuters) - Britain’s FTSE 100 index is seen opening up 36 points, or 0.5 percent higher on Friday, according to financial bookmakers.

 * The UK blue chip index ended up 15.56 points, or 0.2 percent, at 6,694.17 points on Tuesday, the last day of trade before the UK stock market closed for the Christmas break, notching its fifth straight session of gains.